themorlan/openREM/docs/install-offline.rst

 OpenREM can be run on a server that is not connected to the internet if required, though access to https://hub.docker.com would make installation and upgrades much easier.

-The server will need to have Docker installed.
+The server will need to have Docker and Docker Compose installed.

 Collect installation files
 ==========================